jed/rndr.me/README.md

 Examples
 --------

-The following examples assume a single-page app running in production at `http:/myapp.com` and rndr running as follows:
+The following examples assume a single-page app running in production at `http:/myapp.com` and rndr.me running as follows:

 ```bash
 phantomjs ./server.js 8080